vpiatukhou/otus-cpp-hw-08/README.md

 --block-size,-S     A number of bytes which are read per one I/O operation.
 The default value is 8.

+                    Examples:

+                    1 - one byte
+                    1k - one kibibyte
+                    1m - one megibyte
+                    1g - one gibibyte

 --hash-algorithm,-H A hash algorithm.
 Supported values are: crc32 (default) and md5.
 ```